Uberspace/lab/source/guide_ghost.rst

 Finishing installation
 ======================

-Point your browser to your blog URL and create a user account.
+Point your browser to your blog URL and Ghost Admin page (https://isabell.uber.space/ghost/) to create a user account.

 Changing internal uber.space URL to external URL
 ================================================